redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/04/README.md

 ## 3.4: Escape-Time Algorithm

-The next function to write the escape-time algorithm that actually calculates the iteration value of a given pixel in the fractal image.
+The next function we need to write is the escape-time algorithm that actually calculates the iteration value of a given pixel in the fractal image.

-To start with, we will simply implement the brute-force approach to this calculation.
-Performance optimisations will be added later.
+To start with, we will not worry about performance optimisations and simply implement a brute-force calculation.
+Optimisations will be added later.

 Since this particular algorithm can be used for plotting either the Mandelbrot or Julia Sets, we need a function whose signature is appropriate for either fractal.